briimcfly/svg-generator/README.md

 * Chalk
 * Jest

+## Tests
+The following Tests have been added
+* Circle Shape Render
+* Triangle Shape Render
+* Square Shape Render

+Test can be ran with Jest using `npm test`

 ## Reflection
 This project has allowed me to apply the core skills I have recently learned and put them into practice.
 During development, I had the opportunity to deepen my understanding of NPM and creating tests with Jest.
 Additionally, I developed a deeper appreciation for for the importance code commenting, and the development principal DRY.
 (Don't repeat yourself).
 In the future, I would like to give users the ability to set their font-family.